mikedilger/mosaic-spec/docs/record.md

 Varying bytes at `[208+LenTPad:208+LenTPad+LenP].`

-Payload is opaque (at this layer of specification) application-specific data.
+Payload is application specific data, and is opaque at this layer of specification, except for records defined by the Core Application.

 The payload section is padded out to 64-bit alignment.